musindoalice-code/Bright-TV-Audience-Analytics/README.md

  # 👤 About Me

-Hi, I'm **Alice Musindo**, an aspiring Data Analyst with a strong interest in Business Intelligence, SQL, and data-driven decision-making.
+Hi, I'm **Alice Musindo**, a Data Analyst with a strong interest in Business Intelligence, SQL, and data-driven decision-making.
 This project demonstrates my ability to clean, transform, analyse and communicate data to solve real-world business problems.
 I am continuously developing my skills in SQL, Power BI, Excel, Databricks and data storytelling while building a portfolio of practical analytics projects.
 Thank you for visiting my repository.

 # 📬 Contact